-This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, which are subject to the "safe harbor" created by those sections. statements of the securities Exchange Act of 1934, as amenaed, which are subject to the subject to the subject of the securities exchange here of 1934, as amenaed, which are subject to the subject to our management.
+This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, which are subject to the "safe harbor" created by those sections.
+Forward-looking statements are based on our management's beliefs and assumptions and on information currently available to our management.
 All statements other than statements of historical facts are "forward-looking statements" for purposes of these provisions.
 In some cases you can identify forward-looking statements by terms such as "may," "will," "should," "could," "would," "expect," "plan," "anticipate," "believe," "estimate," "project," "predict," and "potential," and similar expressions intended to identify forward-looking statements.
 Examples of these statements include, but are not limited to, statements regarding: